systemed/tilemaker/CONFIGURATION.md

       "source_columns": ["SAP_DESCRI"]
     }

 You can import attribute columns from a shapefile using the `source_columns` parameter, and they'll be available within your vector tiles just as any OSM tags that you import would be.
-Lua transformations are not available for shapefiles: it's assumed that you have processed your shapefiles before running Tilemaker.
+Very limited Lua transformations are available for shapefiles: you can supply an `attribute_function` which takes a Lua table (hash) of shapefile attributes, and returns a table (hash) of the vector tile attributes to set.

 Shapefiles **must** be in WGS84 projection, i.e. pure latitude/longitude.
 (Use ogr2ogr to reproject them if your source material is in a different projection.)
 They will be clipped to the bounds of the first .pbf that you import, unless you specify otherwise with a `bounding_box` setting in your JSON file.